 Fortunately, lice diagnosis and remedy is manageable.
 If the cause of your creepy sensation is head lice, a dermatologist or even a general practitioner can fix the problem in a few weeks.

 Ringworm of the Scalp (Tinea capitis)

 In contrast to its name, the Ringworm is not a worm.
-This issue is rooted in the proliferation of a particular species of fungus which lives on the scalp.
+This issue is rooted in the proliferation of a particular species of fungus that lives on the scalp.
 The fungus can quickly spread to others by direct contact.
 Using shared brushes, sheets, and other personal items can cause them to spread.

 People with weak immunity are more prone to develop this type of fungus.

 The problem shows itself when the scalp gets itchy and scaly in circles, and the strings fall out.

 To prevent others from becoming infected, one should treat this issue as soon as possible.

 Antifungal medicines and disinfecting personal items help resolve Tinea capitis crawling sensation.